 Printful is one of the most popular and longest-running POD services on the internet.
 It’s our top service recommendation because it integrates seamlessly with Shopify.

-If you’re not using Printful yet, go to printful.com, click on “Sign up”, and complete the registration process.
+Click here to get a FREE printful account, click on “Sign up”, and complete the registration process.
 You’ll need an active account to integrate Printful with your store, so follow this step carefully before continuing to the next one.

 After signing up, go to your Shopify dashboard, click on the “Apps” tab, and once you’re on the apps page, click on “visit the Shopify app store”.